-Awarded for noteworthy and distinguished accomplishment in fluviatile geology and closely related aspects of the geological sciences.
+Awarded to recognize distinguished accomplishment in fluviatile geology and closely related aspects of the geological sciences.
+The recipient is awarded a $10,000 prize.
 Established through the G. K. Warren Fund by gift of Miss Emily B. Warren.
-Scheduled for presentation in 2014.

 Alan D. Howard (2010)

 For his seminal contributions on the theory of fluvial erosion, sedimentation, and landscape evolution.

 For his extensive and innovative field and laboratory studies of the morphology and dynamics of natural and managed river channels at a range of scales

 Gary Parker (2002)

 For rigorous analysis based on fundamental physical principles and laboratory experiments markedly advancing our understanding of sediment transport, river morphology, and channel behavior.

 For his field observations as the basis for detailed theoretical analyses of many hydro-geomorphological problems, including surface erosion, snow-melt runoff, sediment budgets for small plots, and great rivers, including the Amazon.

 Claudio Vita-Finzi (1994)

 For his distinguished contributions to fluvial morphology in relation to climate, tectonic activity, and human history (archaeological geology), on the basis of field investigations on several continents.